Coordinating Conjunction – Definition, Examples & Rules

 • You can eat a cake or a brownie at the shop.

-• I wanted to play the piano, yet I didn’t have the opportunity.
+• I wanted to play the piano, yet I never had the change.

 • I studied hard, so I earned better grades than last semester.